Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by Donald Giannatti on Unsplash

 Public awareness about climate change has transformed the energy system permanently.
 People once lived in a world of not enough fossil fuel to a world of abundance.
-Thanks to hydraulic fracturing technology, the United States became the largest oil producer after Saudi Arabia and Russia.
+The United States became the largest oil producer after Saudi Arabia and Russia, thanks to hydraulic fracturing technology.
 It has created an oversupply of oil and lowered the global oil price for many years [12].

-While the oil price has declined since 2018, the Coronavirus pandemic and Russia-Saudi price wars worsen it.
+While the oil price has declined since 2018, the Coronavirus pandemic and Russia-Saudi price wars have worsened it.
 Once the largest company in the world a decade ago, ExxonMobil was removed from the Dow Jones Industrial Average.
-It shows that investment in hydrocarbon projects is no longer attractive due to its contribution to climate change and yields a negative return in the world of oversupply.
+It shows that investment in hydrocarbon projects is no longer attractive due to its contribution to climate change and yields a negative return in a world of oversupply.

 The oil price hit minus $37.63 per barrel at the pandemic’s height as demand dried up.
-It recovered largely because OPEC agreed to cut back on production, and the production of US shale oil output declined.
+It recovered largely because OPEC agreed to cut back on production, and US shale oil output production declined.
 The US shale producers require high oil prices as they require continuous capital investments in drilling and fracking to maintain production due to wells’ fast decline.

 Low-cost producers will survive

-The energy transformation from scarcity to the abundance of fossil fuel motivated energy companies to invest in growing sectors like electrification, renewable, and green energy.
-The abundance of natural gas will become the new source of power generation replacing coal.
+The energy transformation from scarcity to abundant fossil fuel motivated companies to invest in growing sectors like electrification, renewable, and green energy.
+The abundance of natural gas will become the new source of power generation, replacing coal.
 It will also become the feedstock of zero-emission of hydrogen fuel as LNG technology allows the shipment to a growing market like Asia.

 The only survivor in the energy sector is low-cost producers.
 OPEC and US Shale producers will start production as soon as the oil price increases.
 It will create price volatility in the short-run and long-run price decline if the oil demand continues to fall as the demand for electrification and hydrogen fuel pick up.
 The demand for crude oil will not go away anytime soon as it is the primary raw material for our modern civilization [14].